asg017/sqlite-vss/site/api-reference.md

 ## `vss0` Virtual Tables

 The `vss0` module is used to create virtual tables that store and query your vectors.
+It takes inspiration from, and is very similar to the [SQLite FTS5 full-text search](https://www.sqlite.org/fts5.html) virtual table.

 ### Constructor Synax